Nude (art): Late modern

 Suzanne Valadon was one of relatively few female artists in the early 20th century to paint female nudes, as well as male nudes.

 In 1916, she painted Nude Arranging her Hair, which depicts a woman carrying out a mundane task in a frank, un-sexualised and non-erotic way.

 In the post-WWII era, Abstract Expressionism moved the center of Western art from Paris to New York City.
 One of the primary influences in the rise of abstraction, the critic Clement Greenberg, had supported de Kooning's early abstract work.
 Despite Greenberg's advice, the artist, who had begun as a figurative painter, returned to the human form in early 1950 with his Woman series.
 Although having some references to the traditions of single female figures, the women were portrayed as voracious, distorted, and semi-abstract.
 According to the artist, he wanted to "create the angry humor of tragedy"; having the frantic look of the atomic age, a world in turmoil, a world in need of comic relief.
-Later, Greenberg added that "Maybe ...
+Later, de Kooning added that "Maybe ...
 I was painting the woman in me.
 Art isn't a wholly masculine occupation, you know.
 I'm aware that some critics would take this to be an admission of latent homosexuality ...
 If I painted beautiful women, would that make me a non-homosexual?
 I like beautiful women.
 In the flesh—even the models in magazines.
 Women irritate me sometimes.
 I painted that irritation in the Woman series.
 That's all."
 Such ideas could not be expressed by pure abstraction alone.

 Some critics, however, see the Woman series as misogynistic.